Permafrost/Tundra/SERVICES.md

 ### tundra.datetime:tomorrow

-Returns the current date plus one day formatted according to the given pattern.
+Returns the current date at midnight plus one day formatted according to the given pattern.

 Supports a handful of well-known named datetime patterns: